brad-skopyk/brad-skopyk/sjt.md

 ## Introduction

+Built between 1559 and 1575

+The indigenous peoples of Central Mexico

-Thirty-six years after the Spanish conquest of the Aztec Empire,
+Thirty-six years after the Spanish conquest of the Aztec empire, the Nahuatl-speaking villagers of San Juan Teotihuacan initiated a violent uprising

 <figure>
     <img src="images/codice-sjt-adjust-small.jpg"